 - Constant nausea or vomiting that prevents you from drinking fluids to replace lost fluids.

 Treatment for diarrhea

-- Lost fluids can be replaced by drinking more fluids or can be received intravenously if oral intake is not possible.
+- Replace lost fluids by drinking more fluids or intravenously if oral intake is not possible.

-- Oral rehydration salts can be used to replace lost fluids and salts to help rehydrate a person suffering from diarrhea.
+- Oral rehydration salts can be used to replace lost fluids and salts to help rehydrate a person.

 - Over-the-counter medications such as Imodium can help reduce the frequency of bowel movements.